Barcelona & Costa Brava | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Pals to Llafranc:
+Platja de Pals to Llafranc:

-Llafranc Challenging loop:
+Llafranc Challenging Loop:

-Optional Llafranc to Calella walk:
+Optional Llafranc to Calella Walk:

 Included Meals: Breakfast

-Today’s ride takes you up and over the coastal range, through the gentle plains of the Costa Brava, then north from the Baix (or lower) Empordà to the Alt (or upper) Empordà, with ample opportunity to stop and explore.
+Today’s ride takes you up and over the coastal range, across the gentle plains of the Costa Brava, and north from the Baix (Lower) Empordà to the Alt (Upper) Empordà, with ample opportunities to stop and explore.
 Your ride begins in a dreamy landscape of medieval towns and traditional mas farmhouses.
-You will skirt the town of Palafrugell—once a producer of cork harvested from local forests—and ride into the historic hilltop town of Pals.
-This remarkably restored medieval center boasts cobblestone streets framed with arches and stone balconies.
-Its 49-foot (15-meter) Romanesque tower—known locally as the Torre de les Hores, or the Tower of the Hours—was built between the 11th and 13th centuries.
+Skirt the town of Palafrugell—once a major producer of cork harvested from nearby forests—and ride into the beautifully preserved hilltop town of Pals.
+This remarkable medieval center features cobblestone streets framed by arches and stone balconies.
+Its 49-foot (15-meter) Romanesque tower, the Torre de les Hores (“Tower of the Hours”), was built between the 11th and 13th centuries.

 Today's Ride Choices